-Cristian Meghea, Ph.D. is an NIH-funded Assistant Professor in the Department of Obstetrics, Gynecology and Reproductive Biology at Michigan State University.
+Cristian Meghea, Ph.D. is an NIH-funded Associate Professor in the Department of Obstetrics, Gynecology and Reproductive Biology at Michigan State University.
 He is the Director and Co-Founder of the Advancing Maternal Health Lab.
 His expertise is in maternal and child health, global health, health services research, health policy, and women’s health.
 His research focuses on the prenatal and perinatal period as a window of opportunity to improve the long-term health of mothers and their children.
-He brings quantitative skills and data analysis expertise to his field of research.
+Trained as an Economist, he brings evaluation and data analysis expertise to his field of research.

-Dr. Meghea is also leading a policy-relevant research program that established the effectiveness of the Medicaid enhanced prenatal services program in Michigan (MIHP) as an evidence-based program.
+Previously, Dr. Meghea led a research program using quasi-experimental methods that established the Medicaid enhanced prenatal services program in Michigan (MIHP) as an evidence-based program.
 The analyses relied on multiple complete statewide Medicaid birth cohorts with linked data sources including birth and death records, Medicaid claims, and MIHP program data.
 The work showed that MIHP participation improves the healthcare utilization of mothers and infants and reduces the risk of adverse birth outcomes and infant mortality.
 MIHP is now one of the programs that meets the Department of Health and Human Services criteria for an evidence-based home visiting program.

 National Institutes of Health (NIH), Agency for Health Care Quality (AHRQ), W.K.
 Kellogg Foundation)